mmalvik/NET-API-Testing/README.md

 - Getting application logs into test output by using xUnit's `ITestOutputHelper`
 - Using Testcontainers to run tests against a real SQL Server

+The project contains 2 different APIs and 2 different test projects
+- `NetWebApi` and `Test.NetWebApi` using the regular Microsoft provided dependency injection container
+- `NetWebApi.LightInject` and `Test.NetWebApi.LightInject` using the [LightInject](https://github.com/seesharper/LightInject/tree/master) dependency injection container

 ## Setup